-Nature palettes are a great way of encouraging people to pay closer attention to what's around them, to zoom in on detail, to touch, collect and create.
+Nature palettes are a great way of encouraging you to pay closer attention to what's around.
+To zoom in on detail, to touch, collect and create.
 They have been used by environmental educators for many years, we have simply extended their use so they make a great sensory experience for people of all ages and abilities.

 How to make a nature palette

 Nature palettes are easy and cheap to prepare and very easy to use.
 You simply need a piece of cardboard (or equivalent), sufficiently thick to stay rigid.
 It can be any size (though much bigger than A5 gets a bit cumbersome to use) and any shape.
 Cover the palette with double-sided sticky tape.
 Just peel off the top layer when you are ready to use it.

 Look out for colourful flowers, shiny leaves, soft moss, spiky grass, crunchy twigs and... well just about anything you can find!
 And that's all there is to it, get sticking!